Sean Couturier: 2014–2018

 Couturier suffered another major injury towards the beginning of the 2016–17 season.
 On November 22, 2016, during a game against the Florida Panthers, Couturier became entangled with Vincent Trocheck, and suffered a sprained medial collateral ligament (MCL) in his left knee.
 He began skating again in December, but could not rejoin the line-up until after the Flyers' Christmas break.
 When he did return, Couturier believed that he was not performing as capably, and was frustrated with underproduction both defensively and offensively.
 He found his stride on a line with Schenn and Dale Weise, putting up five goals and 12 assists between March 4 and April 9, and leading the NHL with a +18 plus–minus rating in the last month of the season.
 He finished the year with 14 goals and 20 assists in 66 games, and, although the Flyers did not make the playoffs in 2017, head coach Dave Hakstol was impressed with the Couturier—Schenn—Weise line, and intended to keep the trio together the following year.

 Going into the 2017–18 season, however, Hakstol placed Couturier on the top line with Jakub Voráček and Giroux, the latter of whom was moved to the wing after a disappointing output the previous year.
 The new line helped Couturier find the offensive ability that had eluded him in previous seasons.
 In his first 19 games of the year, he scored 11 goals and 10 assists while playing with Giroux and Voráček.
 On March 20, 2018, while playing against the Detroit Red Wings, Couturier scored his 100th career NHL goal, becoming the seventh skater in the 2011 draft class to reach that milestone.
 At the end of the regular season, Couturier received three Flyers organizational awards: the Pelle Lindbergh Memorial Trophy for most improved player, the Yanick Dupre Class Guy Memorial Award for "character, dignity and respect for the sport both on and off the ice", and the Gene Hart Memorial Award, given to the "player who demonstrate[s] the most 'Heart'".
-He played in all 82 regular-season games for the Flyers, doubling his previous career-high point total with 31, and scoring a total of 76 points.
+He played in all 82 regular season games for the Flyers, doubling his previous career-high goal total with 31, and scoring a total of 76 points.
 Couturier's season performance made him a finalist for the 2018 Frank J. Selke Trophy, given to the best defensive forward in the NHL.
 He was the first Flyer to be named as a Selke finalist since Mike Richards in 2009.
 The award ultimately went to Anže Kopitar of the Los Angeles Kings.